N-Pu/Toko/README.md

 This exciting function presents you with a wide selection of titles, increasing the chances of finding something that truly resonates with your interests.

 ## Features

-The android app lets you:
 - Completely ad-free.
 - Needs no special permissions on Android 5.0+.
-- More to be added.
 - Easily add your favorite anime to a dedicated favorites list.
 - Character and Cast Photo Gallery.
 - Regular updates: The Toko app is actively maintained and regularly updated, ensuring you get the latest features, bug fixes, and improvements to enhance your anime-watching experience.
+- More to be added.

 ## Screenshots